 Grant Contact: Marie Lim, Development Manager, Mlim@youthlaw.org, (510) 920-3511

 THE CASE: Esgro Capital Management, LLC v.
 Sharae Banks.
 In 2016, Sharae Banks, a single mother, learned that a debt buyer company had secured a default judgment against her—though she never even knew she had been sued.
 Ms. Banks sought information from the debt buyer’s attorneys, who offered her only an unaffordable payment plan.
 The debt buyer then began garnishing her wages in 2017, forcing her to work overtime to try to make up for the garnished wages.
 Only in 2020 did Ms. Banks learn that she could move to vacate the default judgment.
-Despite her proof that she was never served, the court denied her motion, citing cases finding that courts should not grant such “discretionary” relief where the individual “demonstrated a lack of good faith” or was “dilatory” in asserting her rights.
+Despite her proof that she was never served with a default judgment, the court denied her motion, finding that courts should not grant such “discretionary” relief where the individual “demonstrated a lack of good faith” or was “dilatory” in asserting her rights.